sqlpad/sqlpad/_posts/installation-and-usage.md

 `sqlpad --forget`

-### Once SqlPad is Running
+#### Once SqlPad is Running

-Once SqlPad is running, you create an initial admin account by navigationg to http://localhost/signup.
+Once SqlPad is running, create an initial admin account by navigating to http://localhost/signup.
 Once an initial admin account has been created, all future users must be whitelisted by an admin within the users page.

 If for whatever reason you lose admin rights, and the last-admin-standing won't give you admin rights back, you can reinstate them to yourself by running